warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         Services -> XMail server and start the service, otherwise reboot your machine.

-    16. Setup the file 'smtprelay.tab' (and/or 'smtp.ipmap.tab' if
-        necessary) to restrict mail relaying of your server.
-'THIS IS IMPORTANT!'
+    16. Setup the file 'smtprelay.tab' if you want to extend mail relaying to IPs out of the internet's private IP blocks (or you want to deny even those - that comes enabled by default with XMail).

     [configuration] [top]

-  Environment variable
+  Environment variables

+    [MAIL_ROOT]
         If you want to start XMail as a simple test you must setup an environment variable MAIL_ROOT that point to the XMail Server root directory.

         Linux/etc.:

          export MAIL_ROOT=/var/XMailRoot

         Windows:

          set MAIL_ROOT=C:\MailRoot

+    [MAIL_CMD_LINE]
+        Let the user to specify extra command line parameters (they will be appended to the ones specified in the command line).

+    [XMAIL_PID_DIR]
+        Let the user to specify the PID directory (Unix only ports).
+The specified directory must NOT have the final slash (/) appended to the path.

     [configuration] [top]